CopernicaMarketingSoftware/AMQP-CPP/README.md

  *  The following flags can be used
  *
  *      -   mandatory   if set, an unroutable message will be sent back to
- *                      the client (currently not supported) *
+ *                      the client
+ *
  *      -   immediate   if set, a message that could not immediately be consumed
- *                      is returned to the client (currently not supported) *
+ *                      is returned to the client
+ *
  *  If either of the two flags is set, and the message could not immediately
  *  be published, the message is returned by the server to the client.
-However,
- *  at this moment in time, the AMQP-CPP library does not support catching
- *  such returned messages.
  *
  *  @param  exchange    the exchange to publish to
  *  @param  routingkey  the routing key